-Welsh counter-tenor Kieron-Connor Valentine is currently studying at the Royal Northern College of Music, Manchester on the B.Mus Vocal Studies course.
-While at the college, his roles have included L’humana fragilita in Monteverdi’s Il ritorno d'Ulisse in patri, conducted by Rogert Hamilton; Oberon in Britten’s A Midsummer Night’s Dream, conducted by Andrew Greenwood and most recently Didymus in Handel’s Theodora, conducted by Roger Hamilton.
+Welsh counter-tenor Kieron-Connor Valentine is a graduate of the Royal Northern College of Music, Manchester and studied with David Lowe.
+During his time at the RNCMD he performed L’humana fragilita in Monteverdi’s Il ritorno d'Ulisse in patri, conducted by Rogert Hamilton, Oberon in Britten’s A Midsummer Night’s Dream, conducted by Andrew Greenwood and most recently Didymus in Handel’s Theodora, conducted by Roger Hamilton.

-Over the summer Kieron recorded the soundtrack to a new Welsh opera film, commissioned by Welsh National Opera and S4C and composed by Stephen McNeff, based on the life of the 1st World War poet, Hedd Wyn.
+During summer 2017 Kieron recorded the soundtrack to a new Welsh opera film, commissioned by Welsh National Opera and S4C and composed by Stephen McNeff, based on the life of the 1st World War poet, Hedd Wyn.

-In concert, Kieron-Connor has performed Beethoven’s Mass in C Major, conducted by Ian Chesworth at St. Michael and All Saints Church, Macclesfield; Handel’s Messiah, conducted by Owen Roberts at St. Giles Parish Church, Wrexham; Jenkins’ The Armed Man, conducted by Owen Roberts at William Aston Hall, Wrexham; Orff’s Carmina Burana, conducted by Richard Lea at the Metropolitan Cathedral, Liverpool and Bernstein’s Chichester Psalms, conducted by John Powell at the Royal Northern College of Music Concert Hall.
+In concert, Kieron has performed Beethoven’s Mass in C Major, conducted by Ian Chesworth at St. Michael and All Saints Church, Macclesfield, Handel’s Messiah, conducted by Owen Roberts at St. Giles Parish Church, Wrexham, Jenkins’ The Armed Man, conducted by Owen Roberts at William Aston Hall, Wrexham, Orff’s Carmina Burana, conducted by Richard Lea at the Metropolitan Cathedral, Liverpool and Bernstein’s Chichester Psalms, conducted by John Powell at the Royal Northern College of Music Concert Hall.

-Over the years, he has won the titles of Southport Singer of the Year; Liverpool Singer of the Year; The Stiwt Young Singer of the Year and Liverpool’s Most Promising Singer of the Year Award.
+2018 was a very successful year for Kieron in competitions, winning the MOCSA Young Welsh Singer of the Year, the Douglas Rees Memorial Young Opera Singer of the Year at the Milford Haven Music Festival and the Dunraven Welsh Young Singer.
+Other awards include the titles of Southport Singer of the Year, Liverpool Singer of the Year, The Stiwt Young Singer of the Year and Liverpool’s Most Promising Singer of the Year Award.

 Artist biographies are updated frequently, so please contact us for the latest version.
 This biography should not be reproduced or altered without permission.